RagnowProductions/Fenn-OS/README.md

 ### Why would people use this?
 Same reason they'd code in Fenn.
 For a somewhat-simple enviroment to work with.
 ## Download
-Downloads have not been published yet, but are coming soon.
+### Indev 1
 If you want to download, there may be a demo on Scratch.
+Otherwise, <b>Indev 1</b> is on the Fenn OS website.